nhejazi/haldensify/cran-comments.md

 * This is an update to an existing CRAN package, submitted to correct build failures introduced by a very recent update to a dependency `hal9001`, per correspondence with CRAN maintainers.
+* The time-intensive nature of the unit testing has been reduced so that the full suite of tests runs to completion in under the 10min allowance.